gheorghina/gheorghina.github.io/_posts/2020-02-29-design-for-scale.markdown

 categories: [elixir, scalability, reliability, distribution, DDD]
 ---

- In these tough times that we are all living, I was invited to give a talk at the Elixir Berlin April Meetup.
+ In these difficult times that we are all living, I was invited to give a talk at the Elixir Berlin April Meetup.
  I am honoured and very happy I had this opportunity.
 I would like to thank you all who joined and had patience with me.

  Let's do a live one next time!